 Why do you choose to work at Morgan Park Academy?

 MPA is a great fit for me.
 I am particularly attracted to the global leadership aspect of the school’s mission.

 As environmentally concerned citizens, my former students and I were recycling so much paper that our school custodian started a recycling club school-wide.
 My students would carry notebooks balancing little scraps of paper from the Spanish room back to our room to be recycled.
 (Of course, we won the recycling competition at the end of the year.)
 I know my students will reduce, reuse, and recycle for the rest of their lives.

 The students and I also published a book about our family traditions, sharing our diverse family cultures.
 We learned so much from one another.
 In class, we were able to have broad, rich discussions far beyond the abilities of an average second-grader, because of our varied backgrounds.

 Also, I participated in a year-long teacher program through the National Museum of Mexican Art.
 This teacher program used art to explore the diversity of the American experience.
 I integrated art and visual literacy exercises into the curriculum.
 Students attended multiple field trips to the museum.
 Finally, the year culminated in the creation of a mural in our school.

 What professional development activities have you participated in recently?

 I love attending conferences and bringing back new ideas to the classroom.
 I feel that it is important to incorporate technology and interactive lessons into the school day, inspiring student achievement.
-This summer, I attended a Google Academy workshop, and I plan to earn my Level 1 Google Certification.
+I recently attended a Google Academy workshop, and I plan to earn my Level 1 Google Certification.
 I also attended a literacy retreat, a professional “getaway” for teachers.
 I am excited to have some great new resources and literacy strategies for readers/writers workshop in my classroom.